mplough/mplough.github.io/_posts/2020-07-25-digital-piano-midi-with-logic-pro.md

 flexibility.
 A digital piano used as a MIDI controller offers the ability to play with any sound, not just sounds built into the piano itself.
-Logic can produce music notation directly from a MIDI track, thereby minimizing the tedium of transcription the work of transcription and allowing a composer to write music by simply playing.
+Logic can produce music notation directly from a MIDI track, thereby minimizing the tedium of transcription and allowing a composer to write music by simply playing.
 Logic can also transform MIDI commands, repeating notes, arpeggiating chords, and so on via [MIDI FX](https://mixedinkey.com/captain-plugins/wiki/how-to-use-midi-fx-in-logic-pro-x/).